 • copyright,

-• the rights of performers,
+• the rights of performing artists,

 • design law,